Restore Avanti rail services or end contract, leaders tell government

 They requested an urgent meeting with Mr Shapps and Avanti "to prevent the enormous disruption and economic damage" and "agree a date for full restoration of the timetable".

-The leaders asked that if Avanti fails to agree and attend a meeting, Mr Shapps begins the process of withdrawing the operator's contract when the current arrangements end in October.
+The leaders asked that if Avanti fails to agree and attend a meeting then Mr Shapps should begin the process of withdrawing the operator's contract when the current arrangements end in October.

-A spokeswoman for Avanti West Coast, said the reduced timetable was "due to the current industrial relations climate which has resulted in severe staff shortages in some grades through increased sickness levels, as well as unofficial strike action by ASLEF members".
+A spokeswoman for Avanti West Coast, said the reduced timetable was "due to the current industrial relations climate which has resulted in severe staff shortages in some grades through increased sickness levels, as well as unofficial strike action by Aslef [the train drivers' union] members".

 She added: "As a result of the majority of drivers declaring themselves unavailable for overtime our customers have faced multiple short-notice cancellations on our network which has had a severe impact on their plans."